mshanemc/einstein-ai/README.md

 Follow all the Predictive Vision Setup stuff.

 Invocable method from ProcessBuilder for calling standard or custom language models.
+1. create at least a custom text field to store the prediction
+2. create a process builder on the object.
+Pass in the required fields (recordId, field to analyze, and the field to store from step 1)
+    * make sure the fields are not null
+    * set up your criteria so that you're only requesting predictions when the field to analyze changes or is new
+3. optionally, store things like the probability (another custom field), raw results (another custom field) or use a custom modelId+type instead of the default sentiment
+4. Create some records!
+You'll have to refresh the page to see them, unless you're using the LiveRecord component/event (included!).
+More on that here: https://github.com/mshanemc/liveRecord

 Invocable method from ProcessBuilder for supplying feedback (corrections to the model).